alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 [Apply for a RIC](http://www.vmd.defra.gov.uk/ric/Application.aspx).
 $CTA

-###If you need to import more than one medicine

-You can only apply to import one medicine (or substance, or combination of active substances) at a time.
+You can only apply to import one medicine at a time.

-Once your original RIC application has been approved or rejected, you can apply to import another medicine.

-You have to apply for each product, active substance or fixed combination of active substances separately.
+###How long it takes

-[Question for fact check: how long does it take to get a RIC?]
+[Question for fact check: how long does it take to get a RIC?
+Are there any limits over how much you can order or keep in stock, as with SICs and STC]

 ##If you’re a wholesaler
 {:#wholesale}

-You need a WDIC certificate to import medicines to supply to vets.
+You need a Wholesale Dealers Import Certificate (WDIC) to import medicines to supply to vets.

 [question for fact check: should we link to [https://www.gov.uk/guidance/manufacturing-authorisations-for-veterinary-medicines#gmp-requirements-for-active-substances-as-starting-materials](https://www.gov.uk/guidance/manufacturing-authorisations-for-veterinary-medicines#gmp-requirements-for-active-substances-as-starting-materials) for businesses that supply retailers with imports from outside the EEA]